haysch/ansible-ovpn-infra/README.md

 make docker-build
 ```

-Otherwise run the following to execute the entire testing flow, this target also depends on `docker-test`:
+Otherwise run the following to execute the entire testing flow, this target depends on `docker-build`:

 ```bash
 make docker-test